cosmos/gaia/docs/validators/validator-setup.md

 Wait for your full node to catch up to the latest block.
 Then, you can [unjail your validator](#unjail-validator)

-Lastly, check your validator again to see if your voting power is back.
+After you have submitted the unjail transaction, check your validator again to see if your voting power is back.

 ```bash
 gaiad status